nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User enters some search terms for search for a task
+1. User enters some search terms for search for a task.
-2. System searches for a task based on search terms and returns a list of task that fit the criteria Use case ends
+2. System searches for a task based on search terms and returns a list of task that fit the criteria.
+Use case ends.

 **Extensions**